 4. The DIMM configurations support the Software Guard Extensions (SGX) feature.
-See "Enable Software Guard Extensions (SGX)" in User Guide or System Configuration Guide to enable this feature.
+See "Enable Software Guard Extensions (SGX)" on page 397 to enable this feature.

 Mirroring mode installation order

 Mirroring mode provides full memory redundancy while reducing the total system memory capacity in half.
 Memory channels are grouped in pairs with each channel receiving the same data.
 If a failure occurs, the memory controller switches from the DIMMs on the primary channel to the DIMMs on the backup channel.
 The DIMM installation order for memory mirroring varies based on the number of processors and DIMMs installed in the server.